Natural Homemade Pesticides: Recipes & Tips

 Peppermint Tea

-1 TBS peppermint essential oil (can also use an infusion made with mint leaves, increase amount to 1 cup infusion)
+1 TBS peppermint essential oil (an infusion made with mint leaves is also suitable, increase amount to 1 cup infusion)

 1 quart water

-• Mix together and use as an insect spray (good for ants).
+- Combine ingredients and treat as an insect spray (terrific for ants).

 Japanese Beetle Bait Trap